intel/pailliercryptolib/README.md

 For ```nasm```, please refer to the [Netwide Assembler](https://nasm.us/) for installation details.

-On Ubuntu, ```OpenSSL``` can be installed by:
+On Ubuntu, ```OpenSSL``` can be installed with:
 ```bash
 sudo apt update
 sudo apt install libssl-dev
 ```
-On RHEL, it needs to be built and installed from source as the static libraries are not installed with package managers.
+For RHEL, ```OpenSSL``` needs to be built and installed from source as the static libraries are missing when installed through the package managers.
 Please refer to [OpenSSL Project](https://github.com/openssl/openssl) for installation details for static libraries.

 ### Instructions
 The library can be built using the following commands: